Legana/ampir/cran-comments.md

 # Resubmission to **CRAN** for ampir 0.1.0

+- Fixed note that specified the author field differed from the derived Authors@R

+- All words within the DESCRIPTION are spelled correctly

 CRAN reported the following after initial submission:

 *Please always add all authors and copyright holders in the Authors@R field with the appropriate roles.